neekeetab/CachingPlayerItem/README.md

 # CachingPlayerItem
-Play and cache media content simultaneously on your iOS device
+Play and cache media content simultaneously on your iOS device.

 CachingPlayerItem is a subclass of AVPlayerItem.
 It allows you to play and cache media files simultaneously.
-You can start playback right away without waiting it to be downloaded completely.
-Once file is downloaded, you will be given an opportunity to store it for future use.
+You can start to playback right away without waiting a file to be downloaded completely.
+Once it is downloaded, you will be given an opportunity to store it for future use.

 # Features
 - Written in Swift 2.2